serotracker/iit-backend/README.md

 - `cd` into the root of this repo
 - Create a database dump and save it to `docker_postgres_dump.sql` using `pg_dump --create -h localhost -U <USERNAME> whiteclaw -f docker_postgres_dump.sql`
-- Run a cluster of containers using: `docker-compose up`.
+- Run a cluster of containers using: `docker-compose -f docker-compose-local.yml up`.
 This will start a Flask app that's accessible via `localhost:5000` and a PostgreSQL instance that accessible to the Flask app.
 - Shut down the cluster of containers using: `CTRL-C` followed by `docker-compose down`

 ---